 Jesus makes church marketing sound so simple.
 In His time, it was really that easy: go out into the world and spread the Word, then just wait for the masses to come.
 However, in our time, that verse would be weighed down by all the new technology out there and all the difficulty that now surrounds just reaching out and spreading God’s message.
-Nowadays, it would sound more like: “Go build a website, live stream all your sermons, do a Facebook paid ad, start an Instagram family ministry page, and pin gospel quotes to a Pinterest board.”
+Nowadays, it would sound more like: “Go build a website, live stream all your sermons, do a Facebook paid ad, and start an Instagram family ministry page.”

 And that’s just the beginning.
 We’re living in a time when online integration and marketing are advancing at such a fast pace, there are bound to be new sites and new methods of reaching out almost as soon as this article goes to print.
 The people we wish to reach are every day asking for more targeted involvement, more integration, and more connection with their church.
 It’s a game that is every day a greater challenge to play, and yet a game that, if we want to live up to Jesus’ call, we have to play nonetheless.
 So, where do we begin with a modern church marketing plan?
 Well, since we have to play the game, we might as well play it right.
 That’s where my G.A.M.E. approach comes in.

 G – Gather information